ducalex/retro-go/NETPLAY.md

 This document describes the network protocol used for netplay in Retro-Go.

 Caution: This document is very much a work in progress that describes the currently untested netplay code.
-Design flaws and bugs are likely going to change the below procedures as they are discovered.
+Design flaws and bugs are likely going to change the following procedures as they are discovered.

-Espressif's documentation suggests a very low variation of the main esp32 clock (up to .1%).
-I did measure a bigger variation than that, but it is still below 1%.
-For all intents and purposes we can assume all devices run at the same speed.
+Espressif's documentation suggests a low variation of the main esp32 oscillator (up to 240Mhz +/- .01%).
+In practice I've measured much higher variation between devices but it is still below 1%.For the time being we can safely assume that all devices run at the same speed.

 The network stack will need to be tuned somewhat to reduce latency further, but in a 2-player setting it should be adequate for the time being.